simonsobs/PSpipe/project/SO/pISO/README.md

 ```

 We can also generate noise-only simulations with `path/to/PSpipe/project/SO/pISO/python/planck/get_planck_spectra_correction_from_nlms.py`, to compute the correlated residual measured in the AxB NPIPE simulations or hm1xhm2 legacy simulations.
 These spectra are saved in the `sim_spectra_planck_noise_and_syst_dir` path.
 We then compute the mean and standard deviation of these simulations with `path/to/PSpipe/project/SO/pISO/python/montecarlo/mc_analysis`, using the flag `--planck-correction`, to point the code to the `sim_spectra_planck_noise_and_syst_dir` directory.
 The average of these corrections are saved at the `planck_mc_correction_dir` path.
-Finally, the Planck spectra (already corrected by the leakage and read from the `spectra_leak_corr_dir` directory), are also corrected for the correlated residuals from the end-to-end simulations running `path/to/PSpipe/project/SO/pISO/python/planck/get_corrected_planck_spectra.py`.
+Finally, the Planck spectra (already corrected by the leakage and read from the `spectra_leak_corr_dir` directory) are corrected for the correlated residuals from the end-to-end simulations running `path/to/PSpipe/project/SO/pISO/python/planck/get_corrected_planck_spectra.py`.
 The final spectra are saved in `spectra_leak_corr_planck_bias_corr_dir`.

 You can run it with:
 ```bash